 If you’re an introvert you like your alone time and you also may value deep relationships and connections over meeting lots and lots of people.
 So going out to meet new people for the sake of them helping your career, meh, that doesn’t sound fun.

 But I like to flip the script on this.
 Would it feel fake to you to offer your help to someone else?
 Not even in the realm of careers.
 If someone asks you for your advice on how to grow a great garden like yours, or where to find the best pediatrician you don’t scoff at them.
-You feel good that they trust your judgement.
+You feel good that they trust your judgment.

 It’s the same thing with networking in the professional sense.
 People don’t mind being asked for advice.
 It shows you respect them and admire them.
 Be generous with your time and you’ll find others are excited to be generous with theirs.